-The co-supervisor/s do not need to have core subject expertise but may bring other qualities to the supervisory team (e.g. experience, complementary expertise, methodological advice, etc.).
+The co-supervisor(s) do not need to have core subject expertise but may bring other qualities to the supervisory team (e.g. experience, complementary expertise, methodological advice, etc).

 The function of the co-supervisor is to act as an alternative and complementary source of advice for the student.
 The co-supervisor will be sufficiently well-informed to ensure that they are aware of the student's progress and any issues arising, and to provide for continuity if the primary supervisor leaves for any reason.
-It may be beneficial if the cosupervisor is not in the precise subject area of the research project.
+It may be beneficial if the co-supervisor is not in the precise subject area of the research project.
+MRes students, in addition to their supervisory team, also have the support of the programme's Course Director and Deputy Course Director together with administrative support from the Postgraduate Programme Management Team.